Missa solemnis (Beethoven): Kyrie

 Perhaps the most traditional movement, the Kyrie has a traditional ABA′ structure.
 The grand opening, with a motif of three D-major chords, contrasts sharply with the fourth pianissimo response: (GOD/man) followed by quiet, stately, choral writing in the first section and more contrapuntal vocal textures in the Christe section.
 The four (SATB) vocal soloists and chorus share the thematic material throughout dialoguing in antiphony, the soloists particularly in the Christe Eleison section.
 The Kyrie is closed by a plagal-tending coda.

 Gloria

 Quickly shifting textures and themes highlight each portion of the Gloria text, as a beginning for the movement that is almost encyclopedic in its exploration of 3/4 time.
-The movement ends with the first of the work's two fugues, on the text "In gloria Dei patris.
+The movement ends with the first of the work's two major fugues, on the text "In gloria Dei patris.
 Amen": at first rigid in tonality and metre, the fugue, which is progressively enriched by a choral cantus firmus bass and plagal cadences, disintegrates into three frustrated attempts at contrapuntal order that lead to two codas; this finally leads into a recapitulation of the initial Gloria text and music.